The AquaBLAST® Story

 AquaBLAST officially launched in July 2020 and launched on Amazon in August 2020.
 AquaBLAST has been recognized by the Aquatic Exercise Association, Aquatic Therapy and Rehab Institute as well as numerous experts in the field of aquatic fitness and therapy as an innovative product.

-I have two exciting new products planned for late 2021 and first quarter 2022.
+I have two exciting new products planned for 2022:

 AquaBLAST 20L (Mini).

 The 20-liter version is smaller than the original AquaBLAST bag, and redesigned inside and out – literally!
-The AquaBLAST 20L (projected release Jan 2022) is easier to handle and sets up in only 30 seconds, plus I have made several design changes.
-The 20L allows weight adjustments from 0-40 pounds in seconds, making the bag suitable for weaker clients.
+The AquaBLAST 20L is lighter and easier to handle and sets up in only 30 seconds, plus I have made several design changes.
+The 20L allows weight adjustments from 5-40 pounds in seconds, making the bag suitable for weaker clients.
 The 20L needs a few final touches before it is scheduled for production with the factory.
-Look for the 20L release in early 2022.
+Look for the 20L release in 2022.

 AquaBLAST Suction Tether

-I am also working with a German researcher that developed a high-tech suction cup that sticks to many rough and uneven pool floors underwater using the Clingfish Effect.
-The powerful bio-inspired suction cup, when combined with an adjustable tether cord, creates a portable platform for AquaBLAST in 3-5 feet of water.
-The suction tether's main purpose is to prevent AquaBLAST from drifting away.
-Land a punch or kick, and the bag quickly pulls itself back into position for non-stop kickboxing action.
-The tethering system will make group aqua kickboxing classes a reality and provide new ways to work out and have fun in the water (projected release – late 2021).
+I have partnered with www.clingtech-bionics.com, a German company that invented a high-tech suction cup that sticks to most pool floors underwater using the Clingfish Effect.
+Modelled after the Northern Clingfish, a tiny fish with a powerful grip, the powerful bio-inspired suction cup, when combined with an adjustable tether cord, creates a portable platform for AquaBLAST in 3-5 feet of water.
+The suction tether's allows independent movement around AquaBLAST for non-stop kickboxing action.
+The tethering system will make group aqua kickboxing classes a reality and provide new ways to work out and have fun in the water (projected release – 2022).

 Strength in Water®